 You only have a couple of pages to finish and the book is about to end...
-Or there are only few minutes left from the screen time of the movie...
+Or there are only a few minutes left from the screen time of the movie...
 Or you are pumped for this sit-com rom-com season finale.
 Aww, look!
 The guy and his crush are finally together.
 Their unresolved sexual tension is getting resolved.
-After all that Will They or Won't They? we are happy to find out that They Do after all.
+After all that Will They or Won't They? we are happy to find out that they will.
 Or perhaps the sweethearts made up after their Second-Act Breakup.
 Perhaps the girl unsure about her Arranged Marriage has finally decided to go through with it.
 And look, the happy couple is even tying the knot.

-Usually an Ending spoiler trope and usually played for laughs.
-Often used to subvert Fourth Date Marriage — in cases where it would be silly for our only-just-met central couple to be getting married themselves, we can be teased with that possibility, while still getting a schmaltzy happy ending and confirmation that they're enough of an established couple to be invited to weddings together.
+This is a subtrope of Wedding Finale.
+It's usually an Ending spoiler trope played for laughs.
+Often used to subvert Fourth-Date Marriage — in cases where it would be silly for our only-just-met/only-just-got-together central couple to be getting married themselves, we can be teased with that possibility, while still getting a schmaltzy happy ending and confirmation that they're enough of an established couple to be invited to weddings together.
+Compare Why Waste a Wedding?.

 SPOILERS AHOY!
 Beware, major spoilers are unmarked.